johndwells/craft.minimee/README.md

 		'cacheUrl' : 'http://craft.dev/cache/',
 		'cssReturnTemplate' : '<link rel="stylesheet" href="%s">',
 		'jsReturnTemplate' : '<script src="%s"></script>',
+		'returnType' : 'url',
 		'cssPrependUrlEnabled' : true,
 		'cssPrependUrl' : ''
 	} %}

 ### Filesystem Config Settings

 As of Craft 2.0, Minimee supports the ability to override the CP Settings with filesystem configs.
-Note that this does NOT reduce any processing/DB overheads, but it may suit how you prefer to configure Minimee across multiple environments.
+Note that this **does NOT** reduce any processing/DB overheads, but it may suit how you prefer to configure Minimee across multiple environments.

 To use this feature, begin by copying the contents of the `minimee/config.php` file into a new file named `minimee.php`, and move it to your `craft/config` folder.
 Then uncomment and set as few or as many settings as you wish.

-For more on how multi-environment configs work in Craft, see [http://buildwithcraft.com/docs/multi-environment-configs](http://buildwithcraft.com/docs/multi-environment-configs).
+For more on how multi-environment configs work in Craft, see [https://craftcms.com/docs/multi-environment-configs](https://craftcms.com/docs/multi-environment-configs).

 ### The Settings "Cascade"